Appendicitis is a medical emergency that happens when your appendix becomes sore, swollen, and diseased.

 The appendix then becomes sore and swollen.
 The blood supply to the appendix stops as the swelling and soreness get worse.
 All of the organs in your body need the right amount of blood flow to stay healthy.

 Without enough blood flow, the appendix starts to die.
 The appendix will burst as its walls start to get holes.
 These holes let stool, mucus, bacteria, and other things leak through and get inside your belly.
 You may get peritonitis.
-This is a serious infection throughout the belly that happens when the appendix or other part of the intestines or stomach has a hole.
+This is a serious infection throughout the belly that happens when the appendix or other part of the intestines or stomach has a hole and leaks out its contents.

 Who is at risk for appendicitis?